andre-svager/docker-react/README.md

 ### `$ sudo docker tag <IMAGE_ID> frontend `

+Then, run a container with this image

+### `$ sudo docker run -p 3000:3000 frontend`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will NOT reload if you make edits.<br>

-You will also see any lint errors in the console.
+For do this, follow the next steps:

 ### `npm test`